The Love of an Italian Greyhound: My Experience of Love and Loss

 Learning the Lesson of Unconditional Love

-When Luna, the Italian Greyhound came to live with me, I did not know or understand that ten years later we would have such an undeniable bond of co-existence.
+When Luna came to live with me, I did not know or understand that 10 years later we would have such an undeniable bond of co-existence.
 There were lessons I had missed in life when I chose not to have children.
 Luna has taught me the meaning of unconditional love and she has shown me that love does conquer.
 She has taught me to be patient and forgiving and when I look at her cloudy eyes and touch those soft white hairs that once were blue, I am moved beyond words.
 Time passes and life changes but where there is love, all is possible.